-Obstructive sleep apnoea is a condition where, during sleep, the muscles of the airway relax and cause a temporary closure of the upper airway (apnoea), this can also lead to a temporary dip in oxygen levels.
-If this happens excessively during sleep, this can disrupt the quality of sleep an individual has and can lead to symptoms of: excessive daytime sleepiness, difficulty in concentrating, unrefreshing sleep, headaches in the morning, changes in your mood, choking or gasping during the night or loss of libido.
+Obstructive sleep apnoea is a condition where, during sleep, the muscles of the airway relax and cause a temporary closure of the upper airway (apnoea).
+Therefore, this can also lead to a temporary dip in oxygen levels.
+If this happens excessively during sleep, this can disrupt the quality of sleep.
+And an individual has and can lead to symptoms of: excessive daytime sleepiness and difficulty in concentrating.
+Furthermore, you may experience un-refreshing sleep, headaches in the morning and changes in your mood.
+Extremre symptoms could be choking or gasping during the night or loss of libido.
 Your bed partner may notice periods of you stopping breathing in your sleep.

-There are many conditions that may contribute to excessive daytime sleepiness, one of the most common conditions is obstructive sleep apnoea.
+There are many conditions that may contribute to excessive daytime sleepiness.
+One of the most common conditions is obstructive sleep apnoea.
 The gold-standard test to see if someone has sleep apnoea is an overnight sleep study in a clinic using Polysomnography (PSG).
 Sounds made in the throat (since some people don’t know they snore), movement, oxygen levels, heart rate and brain waves are recorded and assessed as you sleep.
-It can be difficult and take months to get an appointment in a sleep clinic due to their rarity and the test can be cumbersome and invasive.
+It can be difficult and take months to get an appointment in a sleep clinic.
+Because of their rarity and the test can be cumbersome and invasive.

-Studies have shown that OSA can occur in up to 24% of the population (1), (2), (3).
+Studies have shown that OSA can occur in up to 24% of the population.
 In the UK it is thought that there are at least 1.5 million undiagnosed individuals with OSA (British Lung Foundation (BLF)).
 OSA is more common in individuals who have a higher body mass index, are older and it is more common in men.
 It is a myth that only men suffer with apnoea as women can develop it too especially after menopause.

-Apart from the symptoms of OSA, there are potentially serious complications including an increased risk of high blood pressure and other cardiovascular disease such as irregular heart beat and heart failure, diabetes, kidney disease and stroke.
+Apart from the symptoms of OSA, there are potentially serious complications including an increased risk of high blood pressure and other cardiovascular disease.
+Consequently leading to, irregular heart beat and heart failure, diabetes, kidney disease and stroke.